 We will be continuing our tradition of presenting talented ukulele performers and groups from around the world.

-Big Jungle Jam
+Big Hooley Jam

-A must for ukulele players – grab your uke and come along to be part of the “The Big Jungle Jam @ The Hooley“!
+A must for ukulele players – grab your uke and come along to be part of the “The Big Jam @ The Hooley“!

 Try your luck in our ever popular Ukulele Hooley festival raffle, with some fabulous ukulele related prizes to win.